 The core of fast reactors, like light water reactors, consists of a set of fuel assemblies (FA) and a system of control and protection rods (CPS).
 At the same time, fuel assemblies of fast reactors are distinguished by smaller dimensions and an overall lower weight than fuel assemblies of light water reactors.

 Fuel assemblies of the sodium-cooled fast reactor core (BN reactor designs) usually have lower and upper end screens containing depleted uranium dioxide (as in the BN-600 reactor).
 In the BN-800 reactor and in the BN-1200 project, a so-called sodium plenum is formed instead of the upper end screen followed by axial boron shield.
 The core in a fast reactor can be surrounded by a radial blanket with fertile material (usually depleted uranium dioxide).
-On the periphery, there are cells of the in-reactor storage of irradiated fuel assemblies are located, which serve for temporary, relatively short holding of spent fuel assemblies before unloading from the reactor.
+On the periphery, there are cells of the in-reactor storage where irradiated fuel assemblies are located, which serve for temporary, relatively short holding of spent fuel assemblies before unloading from the reactor.

-In designs of fast reactors with lead coolant, developed in the "Breakthrough" project there are no end parts in the core fuel assemblies, as well as a radial blanket and cells of the in-reactor storage of fuel assemblies, similar to the design features of light-water reactors.
+In designs of fast reactors with lead coolant developed in the "Breakthrough" project, there are no end parts in the core fuel assemblies, as well as a radial blanket and cells of the in-reactor storage of fuel assemblies, similar to the design features of light-water reactors.

 Some designs of fast reactors may contain layers or subzones of fertile material in the core.
 For example, an axial interlayer for leveling the heat release field along the height of the core and increasing the breeding ratio.
 Or subzones containing minor actinides for their burning out in the fast neutron spectrum, or other materials, such as burnable absorbers, various targets for the production of isotopes, etc., which will require the development of new methods of non-destructive testing and measurements and new calibration materials for these methods.